ramyaragupathy/microsites/README.md

 5. Importantly, in the `calendar` section, select your public calendar from the drop-down
 6. In the description describe the event as well as a link for people to sign up

-...for example, the following would be an appropriate description
+The following would be an appropriate description

 ```
 Join members of OSM Liberia for field mapping in Gbarnga City.